 6. Chives

 Chives are the culinary herb version of an onion.
-Chives are a classic French fines herbes ingredient (along with parsley, tarragon, and chervil) used for flavouring delicate dishes.
-There are many varieties of chives, some with milder flavour and others with a garlic-like taste.
+Chives are classic French fines herbes ingredient (along with parsley, tarragon, and chervil) used for flavoring delicate dishes.
+There are many varieties of chives, some with a milder flavor and others with a garlic-like taste.

-These perennial plants look a bit like an ornamental grass, but with hollow stems that taste like green onions.
+These perennial plants look a bit like ornamental grass but with hollow stems that taste like green onions.
 For an extra treat, let the chives flower in the late spring and enjoy the petals as a garnish!

 7. Sorrel

-French sorrel is a perennial leafy green herb that ads an acidic zing to summer meals.
-Its sour flavour is reminiscent of tangy, lemony spinach.
-Sorrel is most commonly used to flavour soups, salads, and protein main dishes like fish.
+French sorrel is a perennial leafy green herb that adds an acidic zing to summer meals.
+Its sour flavor is reminiscent of tangy, lemony spinach.
+Sorrel is most commonly used to flavor soups, salads, and protein main dishes like fish.

 Sorrel is easy to grow from seed.
 It can be sown outdoors even before the last frost occurs.
 It tends to enjoy the cooler days of spring and early fall, rather like cilantro.